 Submitting Patches - Fixes and Features

-Patches for ISC Software may be submitted by email.
+Patches for ISC DHCP and BIND may be submitted by email.
 When submitting a patch, please prepend the subject header with “[PATCH]” so it will be easier for us to find.
 If your patch introduces a new feature, please submit it to firstname.lastname@example.org or email@example.com; if it fixes a bug, please submit it to firstname.lastname@example.org or email@example.com.
 All submissions to the ticketing system receive an automatic response.
 Any followup email sent to the ticketing system should use the same subject header, so that it will be routed to the same ticket.